markjsosnowski/PD2QC/readme.md

 Features
 --------
-•Support for 3 languages: English, Spanish, and Simplified Chinese*
+•Support for 4 languages: English, Spanish,  Simplified Chinese, and Russian (New!)*

 •Ability to bind the quickchat menus to any key.